rod-meaney/cp-led-matrix/README.md

 1. Start with connecting the IDC ribbons pins to the Pico.
 Using the Pico diagram and the table below.
 (Disconnect it from the Micro USB to do this)
 ![Pico Pin Diagram](https://www.raspberrypi.com/documentation/microcontrollers/images/pico-2-r4-pinout.svg)

-Wire (if yu are not colour blind) to Pico Pin is the easiest way to go.
+Wire (if you are not colour blind) to Pico Pin is the easiest way to go.
 ```
 | Function          | Wire   | GPIO Pin | Pico Pin |
 |-------------------|--------|----------|----------|